circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 fingerprints for GitHub or BitBucket to a "known hosts" file (`~/.ssh/known_hosts`) so that the executor can verify that the host it's connecting to is authentic.
-The `checkout`job step does this automatically, so the following command will need to be used if you opt to use a custom checkout command.
+The `checkout`job step does this automatically, so you will need to run the following commands if you opt to use a custom checkout
+command:

 ```
 mkdir -p ~/.ssh